Microsoft Intune posture, checked against best practice

 Do I need to install agents or grant broad access?

-How does Siemserva use AI, and does it cost extra?
+How does Senserva use AI, and does it cost extra?

 "For MSPs especially, it's the kind of engine that can turn a complicated tenant review into actionable next steps."